This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 References

-- The data for this problem are available in kaggle repository.
+- The data for this problem are available in the Kaggle repository.